Timbaines/quizzical/README.md

 Quizzical is a trivia game that presents users with an introduction screen that has a start quiz button.
 After the user clicks start they will be given the chance to answer 5 questions from the trivia database API.

 The user will click on a check answers button that will prompt them to a page showing the questions and answers.
 The correct answers will show in green and the users incorrect answer will show red.
-The page will show the user how many out of 5 they got correct with a button given them the option to play again directing them to 5 new trivia questions.
+The page will show the user how many out of 5 they got correct with a button giving them the option to play again.

 ## API Reference
 [Open Trivia Database](https://opentdb.com/api_config.php)